Access management in Query

 Query uses roles to manage access permissions.

-To allow access to Yandex Query resources, assign relevant roles from the list below to a Yandex account, service account, federated or local users, user group, system group, or public group.
+To allow access to Yandex Query resources, assign the relevant roles from the list below to a Yandex account, service account, federated or local users, user group, system group, or public group.
 Currently, a role can only be assigned for a parent resource, such as a folder or cloud.
 Roles are inherited by nested resources.

 adminresource-manager.adminorganization-manager.adminresource-manager.clouds.ownerorganization-manager.organizations.owner